jackytsheng/git-learning-/_posts/2020/09/18/2020-09-18-ExpressionChangedAfterItHasBeenCheckedError.markdown

 ## Ideas:

-According to document about [AfterViewInit](https://angular.io/api/core/AfterViewInit), its a callback **after** view has fully initialised, because the initially when view is about to show, Angular takes `this.value` to be `"hello world"` as it's the value got assigned to `this.value` after `ngOnInit`.
+According to document about [AfterViewInit](https://angular.io/api/core/AfterViewInit), its a callback function **after** view has fully initialised.
+Because the initially when view is about to show, Angular takes `this.value` to be `"hello world"` as it's the value got assigned to `this.value` after `ngOnInit`.
 Once `"hello world"` is shown on the view it then immediately triggers the `ngAfterViewInit` callback, but it then triggers the change to the view **again**.
 So it throw this error out.

 ## Solution: